Skip to main content

 • OpenTelemetry SDK: Core instrumentation framework

-• Azure Monitor Exporter: Sends telemetry data to Application Insights
+• OTLP Exporter: Sends telemetry data to Azure Container Apps OTEL Collector

 • Custom Instrumentations: Additional OTEL instrumentations for specific libraries